António Costa: First term (2015–2019)

 In April 2018, Reuters reported that, "Since coming to power, Costa's government has managed to combine fiscal discipline with measures to support growth, while reversing most of the austerity policies imposed by the previous centre-right administration during the 2010–13 debt crisis.
 Various reforms were also carried out during Costa’s first term in office, including social protection for children, free books for all students up until the age of 18, far cheaper public transport tickets, and a social electricity price; with lower bills for low-income families.

 In early 2019, Costa's government survived another opposition motion of no confidence lodged over a wave of public sector strikes.
 Ahead of the 2019 national elections, Costa ruled out a coalition government with the hard left if, as expected, his governing party won the election but fell shy of a parliamentary majority.
-Instead, he indicated he favoured a continuation of the current pact in parliament with the Communists and/or the Left Bloc – rather than any formal coalition in which they would have government ministers.
+Instead, he indicated he favoured a continuation of the current pact in parliament with the Communists and/or the Left Bloc rather than any formal coalition in which they would have government ministers.

 Second term (2019–2022)

 Costa meets with U.S. Secretary of State Mike Pompeo in Lisbon, Portugal on 5 December 2019.

 Costa's second government was sworn in on 26 October 2019, the biggest government in Portuguese democracy, with 70 members: 20 ministers, including the prime minister, and 50 secretaries of state.
 This government would prove to be very unstable due to the lack of an agreement between the left-wing parties, and, in the vote of the 2020 budget, BE and CDU abstained while the Socialists were the only party voting in favour.

 Despite the political instability from the lack of an agreement, the XXII government was dominated by the COVID-19 pandemic.
 The first case appeared on 2 March 2020, and shortly after, the government declared a state of emergency, which was signed by the President, and a lockdown was also issued.
 The lockdown and restrictions were lifted in June 2020, but new measures would be enacted in the following months as infections and deaths rose.
-By mid-2022, Portugal had become one the worst affected countries in the world by the pandemic, with a death rate of 25.8 per 1 million, and an infection rate of 1,090 per 1 million.
-The Covid vaccination campaign in Portugal, led by Admiral Henrique Gouveia e Melo, which was nominated by the government, was a major success with more than 28 million vaccines given and nearly 9 million people fully vaccinated (85% of the population), one of the biggest rates in the world.
+By mid-2022, Portugal had become one of the worst affected countries in the world by the pandemic, with a death rate of 25.8 per 1 million, and an infection rate of 1,090 per 1 million.
+The Covid vaccination campaign in Portugal, led by Admiral Henrique Gouveia e Melo, which was nominated by the government, was a major success with more than 28 million vaccines given and nearly 9 million people fully vaccinated (85% of the population), one of the highest rates in the world.